AIDD-Lab/FlashBind/docs/train.md

 - **When `ligand_type=sdf`**: The `structure` contains only the protein structure.
 - **When `ligand_type=smiles`**: The `structure` contains the protein-ligand complex structure.
 In this case, ligand bond information is determined from the SMILES string.

+#### Atom Order Alignment in SDF Mode

+When using `ligand_type=sdf`, the atom order in SDF files must match the order in `ligand_repr`.
+By default, this pipeline assumes SDF files are generated from FABind+ docking, which preserves the canonical SMILES atom order.

+If your SDF files come from other sources, you must manually ensure the atom order matches `ligand_repr`.
+See `src/affinity/data/repr/torchdrug.py` for the `read_smiles` function that defines our canonical ordering.

+**Important:** Applying similar canonicalization directly to SDF molecules (via `MolToSmiles` + `RenumberAtoms`) may produce different results than canonicalizing from SMILES.
+This is because RDKit's canonical ranking can be influenced by additional information in SDF files (e.g., 3D coordinates, bond storage order), leading to different tie-breaking decisions for symmetric atoms.

+If you cannot guarantee atom order alignment, use the complex mode instead (`ligand_type=smiles` with protein-ligand complex structures).
+Complex mode uses substructure matching to explicitly align coordinates to the canonical SMILES order.

 #### Pocket Indices

 The `pocket_indices` field is optional: